DvvCz/cpkg/README.md

 # cpkg

-A dead simple C package manager.
+> A dead simple C package manager.

+This is essentially an all-in-one wrapper for gcc, clang, doxygen, clang-format, etc.
+`cpkg` automatically detects which are present on your system, allowing you to use them with one simple cli.

-It just creates and compiles projects for you, handling your respective backends (gcc, clang) automatically.
-Inspired by the convenience of Rust's `cargo`.
+Inspired by the convenience of `cargo` and `bun`.

 ## Usage